ZhangzrJerry/zhangzrjerry.github.io/posts/2025/visual-feature.md

 The idea behind BRIEF is very straightforward.

-> “Our approach is inspired by earlier work [9, 15] that showed that image patches could be effectively classified on the basis of a relatively small number of pairwise intensity comparisons.”
+> "Our approach is inspired by earlier work [9, 15] that showed that image patches could be effectively classified on the basis of a relatively small number of pairwise intensity comparisons."
 (Hutchison et al., 2010, p.
 3)

 Define the binary intensity comparison test as